 The Politics Club offers students an opportunity to discuss current political issues, both in the United States and around the globe.
 Students also dialogue about the American election process and debate the strengths and weaknesses of political candidates.

 The Politics Club meets on Thursdays in Room 141.

 Moderator: Mr. Timothy Monck

 The Quiz Bowl Team will compete against other schools in Metro Detroit and elsewhere.
 Quiz Bowl follows the format similar to that of the TV show Jeopardy, where team members attempt to answer questions from literature, science, current events, sports, etc. more quickly than members of the opposing team.

 Group meetings vary throughout the year and meet in Room 214.

-Moderator: Mr. Dan Hill, Mr. Edward Roberge, and Mr. Daniel Babcock
+Moderator: Mr. Dan Hill and Mr. Daniel Babcock